rancher/rke2-docs/docs/security/hardening_guide.md

 ### Network Policies

 When ran with a valid "cis-1.XX" profile, RKE2 will put `NetworkPolicies` in place that passes the CIS Benchmark for Kubernetes' built-in namespaces.
-These namespaces are: `kube-system`, `kube-public`, `kube-node-lease`, and `default`.
+These namespaces are: `kube-system`, `kube-public`, and `default`.

 The `NetworkPolicy` used will only allow pods within the same namespace to talk to each other.
-The notable exception to this is that it allows DNS requests to be resolved.
+There are some notable exceptions to this is that it allows DNS requests to be resolved.

+* DNS requests are allowed to reach the dns server
+* HTTP/s requests are allowed to reach the ingress-nginx service
+* HTTPs requests are allowed to reach the metrics-server
+* Requests to the ingress-nginx webhook on the specified pod by the ingress-nginx pod (normally 8443)
+* HTTPs requests to the rke2-snapshot-validation-webhook

 :::warning Operator Intervention Required
 Operators must manage network policies as normal for additional namespaces that are created.